bbbradsmith/binxelview/readme.txt

 - Right click context menu option to move position to the selected pixel.
 - File menu reload option.
 - Added global Ctrl hotkeys.
-- Added Cubehelix automatic palette option: https://people.phy.cam.ac.uk/dag9/CUBEHELIX/
+- Added Cubehelix automatic palette option.
 - Automatic palette modes are now a dropdown list.
 - Right click context menu option to copy to the palette starting from the selected pixel.
 - PS1 15BPP and 4BPP presets.
 (Contributor: HeyItsLollie)
 - VGA Palette preset.
 - Indicate hexadecimal position with bold font.
+- Command line arguments for options.

 1.5.0.0 (2020-07-31)
 - Twiddle option for inspecting textures stored with morton ordering of pixels.